 We all know that a sedentary lifestyle can lead to major health problems.
 And many of us take steps every day to combat that by working out and making healthy choices.
-However, research in the last few years has found that even if you work out vigorously a few times a week or even every day, but still sit for the remainder of the day, you are putting yourself at great risk for many chronic health problems.
+However, research in the last few years has found that even if you work out vigorously a few times a week or even every day, you are putting yourself at risk for chronic health problems if you still sit for the remainder of the day.

 Dr. Weiss noted that extended periods of sitting can lead to common issues such hip and knee pain, muscle atrophy, joint problems and poor posture, and it is also associated with a significantly higher risk of heart disease, diabetes, obesity, cancer, osteoporosis and depression.
 In fact, some health experts contend that sitting is worse than smoking.